Smoke spread so fast at Japanese animation firm victims couldn't open rooftop door

-KYOTO, Japan (Reuters) - Smoke spread so fast through the Japanese animation company hit by an arson attack last week that a majority of victims who had tried to flee through a rooftop door were unable to open it before perishing, Japanese media said on Monday.
+KYOTO, Japan (Reuters) - Smoke spread so quickly through a burning Japanese animation company that a majority of victims who had tried to flee through a rooftop door were unable to open it before perishing, Japanese media said on Monday.

 The attack at Kyoto Animation on Thursday, in which a man shouting “Die!” poured a bucket of gasoline at the entrance to the building and lit it, took 34 lives and ranks as one of the worst mass killings in Japan for decades.